emazack/weather-app/README.md

 ## Acknowledgments

-Thanks to Info-bit and Michele Lucini for the opportunity and the support
+Thanks to Alberto Germanà for the "?"